 In addition to three-dimensional art, many engravings have been found on the facades of buildings or carved into the sides of large pottery.
 In the Babylonian period, engravings were made on a cylinder seal.
 Cylinder seals were usually one inch long and featured engraved scenes or written characters that could be transferred to wet clay when the cylinder was rolled along it.
 The Hematite cylinder seal (1800 BCE) from southern Iraq portrays two men fighting a bull-man and an inverted lion, reflecting the common theme of men and deities in conflict that was popular during the time.
 The details of many engravings are still clear today and depict rich cultural tradition.
 Due to conflict over the past two decades, however, many historic works of art have been stolen or lost.
 In recent years, some pieces of art have begun to make their way back to Iraq and museum curators continue to search for missing Iraqi art.

 The most popular sport in Iraq is football (U.S. soccer).
 Their team, the Lions of Mesopotamia, has enjoyed moderate success.
 They won the Asian Cup in 2007 and the Arab Nations cup in 1964, ‘66, ‘85, and ‘88.
-Iraq has participated in most Summer Olympic Games since 1948; they plan to participate in the Rio 2016 Olympics.
-Abdul Wahid Aziz has won their only medal, a bronze in weightlifting from the 1960 games.
+Iraq has participated in most Summer Olympic Games since 1948.
+Their only medal has come from weightlifting in the 1960 games, where Abdul Wahid Aziz won bronze.
+Iraq has never participated in the Winter Olympics.